JosueRM2001/Programa-N-2/README.md

 Open the Docker Desktop to see if the image is created correctly and send it to run to view.

+- **Step #5**

+Acces the application is running you can accces the applicaction by navigating to the

+following url in your web browser: http://localhost:3000

 ## Program-N-1 Project
 ## Steps to run the project locally on your computer
 - **Step #1**